Here’s the latest travel advice if you’re heading to Iceland.

 The result is that Iceland remains one of the world’s safest countries to travel in 2020.

-The island will open for summer tourism on June 15, with COVID-19 tests available for every traveler.
+The island opened for summer tourism on June 15, with a mandatory COVID-19 test for every traveler arriving from a high-risk area.
 It may very well become an example for other countries on how to kick-start tourism.

 Iceland Travel Restrictions

-As of June 15, travelers, who are allowed to enter the country, can choose to be tested for COVID-19 instead of going into quarantine, as is currently required.
+As of June 15, travelers allowed to enter the country must either be tested for COVID-19 or go into quarantine, with the exception of those arriving from Denmark, Norway, Finland, Germany, the Faroe Islands, and Greenland.
+The aforementioned countries were removed from the list of high-risk countries by the Icelandic Government.
 For more information about coronavirus testing, check out our article COVID-19 testing at Iceland airport.

 While traveling within Iceland, people are asked to keep a distance of two meters from one another and to frequently wash their hands.
 You’ll find hand sanitizer in shops, bars, museums, hotels, and on our tour buses.